Skip to main content

 AI and RPA can scan large volumes of legacy documents, highlight outdated references, and automate repetitive tasks.

-Karen notes that human oversight is essential for sensitive decisions.
+Human oversight remains essential for sensitive decisions.

 What Is a 'Golden Record' for Customers?